scop/bash-completion/CONTRIBUTING.md

 # Contributing to bash-completion

-Contributions to the bash completion project are more than welcome.
+Contributions to the bash-completion project are more than welcome.
 Fixes, clean-ups and improvements of existing code are much appreciated, as are completion functions for new commands.